The Cinema Cafe

 1997's The Game is a wild and fantastic concoction.

 The superbly integrated personal background of Michael Douglas' Nicholas Van Orton not only makes his reactions to the escalating nightmarish events more involving, it adds poignancy to his final astonishment when all is revealed.
 The highly proficient, first-rate performances by Douglas, Sean Penn and the rest of the cast provide immeasurable assistance in genuinely bonding us to their characters.
-Some have complained about the ending here but they are way off the mark.
-It’s perfect i.e. if you’ve gone along with all of the insane narrative developments up to that point.
+Some have complained about the ending but they are off the mark.
+It’s perfect i.e. if you’ve gone along with the other narrative developments up to that point.
 Most importantly, it ties together Van Orton’s emotional journey (the true value of this film) with a perfectly designed, spectacular cathartic finish.
-Unlike many of director David Fincher's other films, The Game seems to have improved with age and become more estimable than its title would suggest.
+Unlike many of director David Fincher's other films, The Game has improved with age and become more estimable than its title would suggest.
 Unique, challenging and compelling, it really stays with you.
 The Blu-ray is from Criterion (North America Region A) and is available from Amazon by clicking on the image.

 For August, the recommended CD Soundtrack is Ennio Morricone's sensational score to The Untouchables.